nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_ubuntu.md

 `apt-get upgrade` command doesn’t install new packages - in this particular case new packages `xroad-monitor` and `xroad-addon-proxymonitor` installation is needed for upgrade of `xroad-securityserver` package.

-To be sure that packages are installed correctly please use `sudo apt upgrade` or `sudo apt-get dist-upgrade` commands.
+To be sure that packages are installed correctly please use `sudo apt upgrade` or `sudo apt full-upgrade` commands.

-Please note that `xroad-jetty9 package` version can be different from other packages’ versions.